Relay card 8fa +Power-Manager

 Via Telnet i can see that the FritzBox often hangs with a load greater than 10;

-it seems the firmware has a buil-in fork bomb.
+it seems the firmware has a build-in fork bomb.
+Changing the firmware nor the

 On my main client PC i'm using a skript which detects the disconnects